 A stunning vista, Godrevy in the morning.

 Wild weather greeted me at Godrevy, often the case on this elemental beach.
-The high tide had the rounded stones clattering, as they were dragged back into the surf.
+The high tide set rounded stones clattering, as they were dragged back into the surf.
 The sounds of the sea and the wind were invigorating to all on the beach.
-I chatted to visitors Callum and Jane, who clearly felt a strong pull to this beach.
+Visitors Callum and Jane, who clearly felt a strong affinity to this place, below.

 With Callum and Jane, on Godrevy beach.

-Located at the end of Gwithian beach, just below Upton Towans in the sand dunes, Godrevy sits in front of a wildlife sanctuary on Cornwall North Coast.
-At its headland sits the white Godrevy lighthouse, whose rocks attract dolphins and seals, for the fishing.
-I was struck by the fusion between the sky and the sea early in the morning, a palette of pastels.
-Parking is close at hand in two car parks, or on the road to walk through the nature reserve.
+Located at the end of Gwithian beach, just below Upton Towans in the sand dunes, Godrevy sits in front of a wildlife sanctuary on Cornwall’s north coast.
+At its headland sits the white Godrevy lighthouse, whose rocks attract dolphins and seals for the fishing.
+The fusion between the sky and the sea early in the morning is striking, a palette of pastel colours.
+Parking is close at hand in two car parks, or on the road, if you prefer to walk through the nature reserve.